patsevanton/terraform-ydb-database-serverless/README.md

   + yandex_storage_bucket_ydb_access_key = (sensitive value)
   + yandex_storage_bucket_ydb_bucket     = (sensitive value)
   + yandex_storage_bucket_ydb_secret_key = (sensitive value)
 ╷
-│ Warning: Argument is deprecated
-│
-│   with provider["registry.terraform.io/hashicorp/aws"],
-│   on main.tf line 14, in provider "aws":
-│   14:   skip_get_ec2_platforms      = true
-│
-│ With the retirement of EC2-Classic the skip_get_ec2_platforms attribute has been deprecated and will be removed in a future version.
-│
-│ (and one more similar warning elsewhere)
-╵
-╷
-│ Warning: Attribute Deprecated
-│
-│   with provider["registry.terraform.io/hashicorp/aws"],
-│   on main.tf line 14, in provider "aws":
-│   14:   skip_get_ec2_platforms      = true
-│
-│ With the retirement of EC2-Classic the skip_get_ec2_platforms attribute has been deprecated and will be removed in a future version.
-│
-│ (and one more similar warning elsewhere)
-╵
-╷
 │ Error: configuring Terraform AWS Provider: no valid credential sources for Terraform AWS Provider found.
 │